mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 ### One more thing

 I had submitted a CFP to ReactNL a few months prior to talk about my experiences with all the different styling libraries.
-The original plan was to showcase how some of the most popular libraries take certain downsides to enable other upsides, how tradeoffs affect their design and which ones you should choose based on your problems.
+The original plan was to showcase how some of the most popular libraries are okay certain downsides to enable other upsides, i.e. how tradeoffs affect their design and which ones you should choose based on the problems you have to solve.

 As it turns out, the timing could not have been any better.
 As ReactNL got closer, `styled-components` got more and more finished, so we decided to release there on stage.
 Due to some organizational matters the organizers moved me to be the opening keynote – the perfect opportunity to launch a new project!